 - 1. Interviewed GQ persons were sorted within each state by the size of their GQ facility (large vs. small), the type of GQ facility, PUMA, demographics (race, Hispanic origin, sex and age), county, tract, and GQ person weight. - 2.
-Systematic sampling was applied as described above under HUs. - 3.
+Systematic sampling was applied in the same manner as described above for HUs. - 3.
 All selected GQ interviewed persons were added to the PUMS person sample.
 All imputed records derived from the selected PUMS interviews were also kept in the PUMS person sample.
 A placeholder record was also placed in the PUMS HU file for each PUMS GQ person record.